reactjs/react.dev/content/docs/reference-dom-elements.md

 The `onChange` event behaves as you would expect it to: whenever a form field is changed, this event is fired.
 We intentionally do not use the existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.

-### selected

-The `selected` attribute is supported by `<option>` components.
-You can use it to set whether the component is selected.
-This is useful for building controlled components.

 ### style

 >Note